 What is Brisket?

-Brisket is the pectoral muscle of the cow located at the lower breast section.
+Brisket is a cut of beef from the pectoral muscle of the cow located at the lower breast section.
 Each cow has one brisket that can weigh between 12 and 16 pounds.
-In the language of beef cuts, the brisket is its own primal and very distinctive from other sections.
+In the language of beef cuts, the brisket is it’s own primal and very distinctive from other sections.
 The term brisket is derived from the Old Norse word brjósk, meaning cartilage.
 Since cows do not have collar bones, the brisket supports a great deal of the animal’s weight.
 Because of its location, there is a high amount of connective tissue in the meat.

 In some parts of the world, ordering a brisket might evoke a confused look.
 In Canada, Brisket is often referred to as poitrine, which comes from the French, pointe de poitrine.
 And in Germany, you might try ordering Rinderbrust.

 Brisket is listed as one of the primal cuts, or at the least, a subprimal.
 Some definitions combine the brisket cut with the flank and the plate cuts.
 This primal would be the complete underside of the cow.
 This area contains a large amount of fat and it is this higher fat content that makes brisket so good for smoking.
 Smoked Brisket can retain moisture during extremely long cooking times.

 Common uses for Brisket